Types of Laboratories and Their Functions

 • Microbiology labs for identifying infections and pathogens

-• Molecular diagnostics labs utilizing PCR and genetic testing technologies
+• Molecular diagnostics labs using PCR and genetic testing

-These environments must meet strict regulatory standards for cleanliness, biosafety, and data accuracy.
-Key equipment includes centrifuges, incubators, refrigerators, and biosafety cabinets — all essential for sample integrity and compliance with CLIA or CAP requirements.
+These environments meet strict standards for cleanliness, biosafety, and data accuracy.
+Key equipment includes centrifuges, incubators, refrigerators, and biosafety cabinets, all essential for sample integrity and CLIA or CAP compliance.

 • Physical and chemical analysis